YuLiumt/Einstein-Toolkit/docs/ET/parameter.md

 ### TimerReport

+Thorn locate in `CactusUtils/TimerReport`

+#### Description

-This thorn provides mechanisms for obtaining different information from timers during a Cactus run.
+This thorn provides timer details to screen at different iterations.

 #### Parameter